ddwalk77/FDIP/README.md

 followed by a bivariate or multivariate to determine relationships.
 Univariate analysis consisted of value counts, bar charts of value counts, bar charts of relative frequency, and box plots.
-Bivariate and multivariate analysis consisted of scatterplots, crosstabs, lineplots, pearson correlation, Chi-square, & Cramer’s V.
+Bivariate and multivariate analysis consisted of scatterplots, crosstabs, lineplots, Pearson correlation, Chi-square, & Cramer’s V.
 The details can be viewed at https://github.com/ddwalk77/FDIP.

 – Analysis revealed that Brooklyn is the busiest BOROUGH DESC followed by